parsiya/parsiya.net/content/post/2020/2020-07-25-airtight-hatchway/index.markdown

 1. A user can inject code into their own process.
 2. A user can inject code into a less-privileged process.

-But, this is an issue:
+But this is an issue:

 1. A less-privileged user can inject code into a more-privileged process.